FrancisBL5/ProyectoCGPeach-Castle/Repository Management.md

 ### Models
 Folder that contains all the [models](/Models) used in the Project.
 The folders are organized according to the code declaration of each used model.
 To run the code, you must have this entire folder within the folder where the executable is located.

+# Executable
+Folder that contains the executable within a 'ZIP' file.
+It also contains the necessary libraries to run the project.

+# Versions
+Folders starting with version # contain code files, shaders, and more, indicating the project's version control.

 ## Version Control
 Once the repository composition has been reviewed, now we will explain how version control was managed within it.
 In general, each version aimed to make significant changes compared to the previous version.
 In general, each version introduces the following changes:
 - **Version 1**